There is a wide range of UNESCO World Heritage Sites in China. As of 2018, there are 53 sites included in the list.

 This landscape comprises the West Lake and the three hills surrounding it.
 It was inscribed into the list of UNESCO World Heritage Sites in China in 2011 as the area is used as a point of inspiration for artists, poets and other scholars since the 9th century.
 The lake has also been a point of inspiration for many Chinese garden designs for centuries as it reflects the “idealized fusion of human and nature”.

 Site of Xanadu (2012)

 The Site of Xanadu is located north of the Great Wall of China.
 It is of cultural importance to China since this is where the legendary Kublai Khan’s capital city remains are located.
 The site also shows evidence of the attempt to assimilate Han Chinese cultures with that of nomadic Mongolians.
-The site was also established in relation of to Chinese feng shui.
+The site was also established in by the principals of Chinese feng shui.

 Chengjiang Fossil Site (2012)

 The Chengjiang Fossil Site, also known as the Maotianshan Shales, is a series of Cambrian deposits that are recognized as culturally important for their preservation of fossilized organisms.
 The site was named after the Maotianshan Hill in Yunnan Province of China.
 The fossils on the site date to as far back as 515 million years ago.